polius/meteornext-docs/docs/README.md

 ## Features

-- 🚀 **Deployments**: Execute thousands or millions of SQL queries to multiple servers/databases in a secured and automated way getting a detailed summary.
+- 🚀 **Deployments**: Execute thousands or millions of SQL queries to multiple servers/databases in a secured and automated way, getting a detailed summary.
 - 🖥️ **Monitoring**: Perform active monitoring in all the database servers (server metrics, parameters and queries).
 - 💾 **Utils**: A suite of different apps to perform massive data transfer operations.
 - ⚡ **Client**: A complete MySQL Client.

 ### 🚀 Deployments

-Execute thousands or millions of SQL queries to multiple servers/databases in a secured and automated way getting a detailed summary.
+Execute thousands or millions of SQL queries to multiple servers/databases in a secured and automated way, getting a detailed summary.

 ![alt text](../assets/deployments/deployments.png "Deployments - List")